 - Is there any future spending you need to plan for, e.g. education costs for your children?

-Read our guide to the best income protection insurance to find out about that specific product.
+Read our guide to the best income protection insurance if you're interested in protecting your income.

 Types of life insurance